 Our recommendation is that you make sure to keep a balance with the antagonist muscles involved in holding the handlebar, for which you may practice some finger opening exercises with resistance bands.

 You should also stretch your body from your toe tips to your chest.
-In our 12 Week Training Program for Riders we’ve put together some specific stretchings to guarantee the health of the muscles that suffer most when riding or racing your dirty bike.
+In our Training App por riders we’ve put together some specific stretchings to guarantee the health of the muscles that suffer most when riding or racing your dirty bike.

 What’s the best time of your racing season to train your arms?